 The credit benefit

-Commercial card credit is often chronically under-used by businesses, despite offering relatively generous repayment circa 56 days before interest is charged.
+Commercial credit is often chronically under-used by businesses, despite offering relatively generous repayment terms of 56 days before interest is charged.
 This can buy the company balance sheet some time whilst ensuring suppliers are always paid promptly.
 So why aren’t more businesses using it?
-In many cases because suppliers refuse to accept credit card payments.
+Because many suppliers refuse to accept credit card payments.

 Extra merchant charges per transaction, plus the cost of investing in card terminals, time-consuming reconciliation, and the burden of being forced to double key enhanced invoice data into software all add to the financial and admin burden.
 Some organisations, like HMRC, allow credit card payments but at a hefty surcharge of up to 2.4%.